Last Updated: January 23, 2026

 Quick Answer: How can I support heart and brain health cost-effectively?

 Supporting cardiovascular and cognitive health cost-effectively requires prioritizing high-impact, evidence-based interventions that provide the best value.
 Start with lifestyle modifications (free or low-cost): adopt a Mediterranean-style diet emphasizing whole foods, engage in 150 minutes of moderate exercise weekly, prioritize 7-9 hours of quality sleep nightly, and practice stress management techniques.
-For supplements, prioritize krill oil (1-2 grams daily) as your foundation—while it costs more than fish oil, its 40-60% superior bioavailability may make it more cost-effective per absorbed omega-3.
+For supplements, prioritize krill oil (1-2 grams daily) as your foundation, while it costs more than fish oil, its 40-60% superior bioavailability may make it more cost-effective per absorbed omega-3.
 Consider nattokinase (2,000-4,000 FU/day) for additional cardiovascular support if budget allows.
-Research from the American Heart Association shows that comprehensive lifestyle interventions provide significant benefits at low cost.
+Research from the American Heart Association shows that complete lifestyle interventions provide significant benefits at low cost.
 A budget-friendly approach ($30-50/month) includes krill oil or high-quality fish oil plus magnesium, while a balanced approach ($50-100/month) adds nattokinase and B-vitamins.
-Focus on consistency over quantity—regular, moderate supplementation combined with lifestyle modifications provides better value than expensive, inconsistent approaches.
+Focus on consistency over quantity, regular, moderate supplementation combined with lifestyle modifications provides better value than expensive, inconsistent approaches.

 Introduction: Maximizing Health Benefits on Any Budget